 The one caveat I would give would be to not go for lob every time as hitting a good lob consistently is not easy to do.

 It is best to have a nice mix between hitting passing shots and hitting lobs as your opponent may not approach as close to the net if you show them that you can hit a good lob.

-3. Consentrate on Keeping your Groundstrokes Deep
+3. Concentrate on Keeping your Groundstrokes Deep

-If you find that your groundstrokes are all landing around the service line then you are just asking for trouble as the net rusher will have an open invitation to come into the net.
+If you find that your groundstrokes are all landing around the service line then you are just asking for trouble as your opponent will have an open invitation to come into the net.

 4. Go Crosscourt more often than down the line on your passing shots

-However, most recreational players will go for the do or die shot down the line shot every time without considering the other options they have e.g. hitting crosscourt, hitting a lob or hitting the ball low to the opponent’s feet.
+However, most recreational players will go for the do or die shot down the line shot every time without considering the other options they have e.g. hitting crosscourt, hitting a lob, or hitting the ball low to the opponent’s feet.

 On important points like break points or set points, I will always go for the crosscourt passing shot and make my opponent beat me rather than taking on the risk of hitting a winner down the line.

 5. Practice Hitting Passing Shots and Lobs with a Hitting Partner

-As you won’t play against many net rushers, it is a good idea to try and find a willing hitting partner that you can do drills with, where you are put in a position where you have to hit a passing shot or lob, when they are at the net.
+As you won’t play against many net rushers, it is a good idea to try and find a willing hitting partner that you can do drills with, where they can put you in a position where you have to hit a passing shot or lob, when they are at the net.